Toyota Yaris Cross verdict

 What we like

-Diverging from the Yaris style quite significantly up front, it’s a good-looking thing, perhaps more so than the hatchback it’s based on.
-We like the fuel consumption and low emissions, and the fact it’s available as a four-wheel drive in the top-of-the-range version.
+It’s a good-looking thing, more so than the hatchback it’s based on in our estimation.
+We like the fuel consumption and low emissions, and the fact it’s available with all-wheel-drive.

 Handling and ride are definite plus points, as its refinement and smoothness in town.
 The driving position is good, the controls and features are all easily managed, and there isn’t an over-reliance on the touchscreen for basic functions that you’ll find in certain rivals.